 - Keep antifreeze and other dangerous chemicals in a locked cabinet out of reach from your pet.

-- If you see an animal that has been left out in the cold contact your local animal control and/or you police department non-emergency number.
+- If you see an animal that has been left out in the cold, contact your local animal control and/or your police department's non-emergency number.

 Dog Bite Prevention

 - Do not stare into a dog's eyes.

 - Do not tease a dog or any animal.